arung90/SortedArray/readme.md

 # *SortedArray*

-**SortedArray**, an array that keeps its elements sorted according to a given sort predicate.
+**SortedArray**, a *Swift* array that keeps its elements sorted according to a given sort predicate.